 On the other hand, the aldosterone antagonists are expected to grow at the highest CAGR over the forecast period due to the identified positive impact of aldosterone antagonists when used in combination with either ARBs or ACE inhibitors in reducing the progression of Duchenne muscular dystrophy (DMD).
 Approval for this indication would further accelerate the overall sales of aldosterone antagonists, which would positively impact market growth.
 According to some studies, the angiotensin receptor blockers such as valsartan can reduce the probability of hospitalization by 28%.
 These drugs are also effective for patients with systolic heart disease by reducing deaths by 37% and reducing hospitalization frequency.
 Common anti-arrhythmia medications include amiodarone, procainamide, and lidocaine.
 Corlanor is a hyperpolarization-activated cyclic nucleotide-gated channel blocker that reduces the cardiac sinus node's spontaneous pacemaker activity.
 The US FDA approval of Corlanor (ivabradine) for the treatment of stable symptomatic heart failure (HF) due to dilated cardiomyopathy in pediatric patients aged 6 months to 18 years was based on a randomized, double-blind, placebo-controlled trial in 116 patients aged 6 months to less than 18 years with symptomatic DCM in sinus rhythm, NYHA/Ross class II to IV HF, and left ventricular ejection fraction ≤45%.
 The study's primary endpoint was ≥ a 20% reduction in resting heart rate from baseline without bradycardia or symptoms after an initial titration period.

-North American region dominates the global dilated cardiomyopathy therapeutics market, accounting for the largest market share in 2019.
 The rising incidence of cardiovascular diseases, well-established insurance policies, and the availability of advanced healthcare infrastructure are the major factors.
-The annual total cost of CVD in the United States was estimated at $351.2 billion in 2014-2015, with $213.8 billion in direct cost, including 46% for inpatient care.
+In the USA, the total cost of care (direct and indirect costs) for HF in 2020 is estimated at $43.6 billion, with over 70% of costs attributed to medical costs.
 In this region, the United States holds the largest market share due to rising geriatric populations, an increasing number of heart diseases in the country, which boosts the demand in this region.
 Hence, as the number of cardiovascular diseases increases, the market for dilated cardiomyopathy also increases.

 Besides, the market players are investing in research and development to conduct new treatment drugs for dilated cardiomyopathy.
 For instance, in July 2019, Recursion Pharmaceuticals, which uses artificial intelligence to discover drugs, has raised $121 million in a round led by Baillie Gifford.
 The company is a new drug discovery start-up to raise funds in 2018, as investors flock to the sector hoping that the costly and cumbersome process of finding a drug will be transformed by techniques such as computer vision and machine learning.
 Recursion is trying to make its own drugs for rare diseases and partner with major pharmaceutical companies such as Takeda and Sanofi on other rare diseases, and hoping to sign deals with pharma companies in areas such as oncology and inflammation.